 - To prevent or reduce urine leakage, squeeze the pelvic floor muscles tightly at the same time as you do any activity that usually causes urine leakage.
-This procedure is called The Knack - Maintain a reasonable fluid intake for your weight of approximately 30ml per kg in 24 hours - Reduce the intake of caffeinated drinks such as tea, coffee, chocolate and fizzy drinks, as these can increase bladder and bowel symptoms - Avoid constipation and straining
+This procedure is called The Knack - Maintain a reasonable fluid intake for your weight of approximately 30ml per kg in 24 hours - Reduce the intake of fizzy drinks, as these can increase bladder and bowel symptoms

-- Avoid heavy lifting - If overweight, aim to reduce your weight to an acceptable level for your height and build - A persistent cough can make it more likely that you leak urine.
+- If overweight, aim to reduce your weight to an acceptable level for your height and build - A persistent cough can make it more likely that you leak urine.
 It is very important that you always tighten your pelvic floor muscles during any coughing and also seek advice from your Doctor - Smoking can make a cough worse and also increases the risk of cancers, including bladder cancer.
-If you would like help in stopping smoking, see your Doctor or Nurse for advice - If you see any blood in your urine, you must contact your Doctor or Nurse for advice
+If you would like help in stopping smoking, see your Doctor or Nurse